dvislov/generator-yogurt/README.md

 And open http://127.0.0.1:9001 at your browser!

-Then, if you change any of your jade template or sass stylesheet, your browser woulbe reloaded automatically!
-Open your work on many devices/creens and enjoy!
+Then, if you change any of your jade template or sass stylesheet, your browser would be reloaded automatically!
+Open your work on many devices/screens and enjoy!

 ## What's inside?
 * Jade (with partials)